 Island was the site of the Roanoke Colony (The Lost Colony), an English settlement established in 1585 by Sir Walter Raleigh.
 Two years later, group of more than a hundred men, women and children arrived to Roanoke.
-Governor John White's daughter , Eleanor Dare, gave birth to Virginia Dare, the first English child born in North America.
-Soon after, Governor White returned to England, but was unable to return until 1590. because of the war with Spain.
-When he returned, the colony had vanished and what happened to those people remains one of America's most intriguing unsolved mysteries to this day.
+Governor John White's daughter Eleanor Dare, gave birth to Virginia Dare, the first English child born in North America.
+Soon after Governor White returned to England, but was unable to come back until 1590 because of the war with Spain.
+When he finally succeeded, the colony had vanished and what happened to those people remains one of America's most intriguing unsolved mysteries to this day.
 Fort Raleigh National Historic Site is the place where the colony used to be.

 Elizabethan Gardens can be found today here, along with birds, frogs, butterflies, bugs, and more than 200 plant species, including poisonous ones like Angel's trumpet, Crocus, Hydrangeas, Hyacinths, Iris, Lily of the Valley, Oleander, Queen Anne's Lace, and Rhododendrons.
-It is a place with plenty of workshops and educational programs.
-A perfect place for a wedding as well.
+There are plenty of workshops and educational programs, but it is also a perfect place for a wedding.

 Manteo, North Carolina

 Manteo is a county seat of Dare County, located on Roanoke Island.
-The town is named for an American Indian named Manteo, who was the liaison between the Roanoke Colony settlers and the Indians.
+The town is named for an American Indian named Manteo, who served as a liaison between the Roanoke Colony settlers and the Indians.

 There are several festivals and event held throughout the year: